learning-zone/bootstrap-css-basics/README.md

 Fixed Layout
 #### Q. Define Fluid Layout.

-Answer: Fluid Layout is useful when you need to make an app which involves the full width of the screen i.e. Fluid Layout adjusts itself according to the browser size.
+ Fluid Layout is useful when you need to make an app which involves the full width of the screen i.e. Fluid Layout adjusts itself according to the browser size.

 #### Q. Define Fixed Layout.

-Answer: Fixed layout is responsive and easy to use but just like the fluid layout, it cannot adjust itself according to the browser size.
+ Fixed layout is responsive and easy to use but just like the fluid layout, it cannot adjust itself according to the browser size.
 Fixed Layout should be 940 px in most cases.

 #### Q. How can you display a code in Bootstrap?

-Answer: You can display the code in two ways i.e. by using the `code`tag and by using the `pre` tag.
+ You can display the code in two ways i.e. by using the `code`tag and by using the `pre` tag.

 #### Q. When will you use `code`tag and `pre`tag?

-Answer: `code` tag is used to show the code inline and `pre` tag is used to show code with multiple lines.
+ `code` tag is used to show the code inline and `pre` tag is used to show code with multiple lines.

 #### Q. What is a progress bar in bootstrap?

-Answer: Progress bar is used with HTML tag style in HTML element using `progress` keyword.
+ Progress bar is used with HTML tag style in HTML element using `progress` keyword.
 In bootstrap we used html5 `progress` with CSS classes that have special features in bootstrap, that is only made for the progress bar.

 #### Q. Name the contextual classes that are used with the progressive bar in bootstrap.

-Answer: The contextual classes used with progressive bar are as follows.
+ The contextual classes used with progressive bar are as follows.

 Progress-success
 Progress-info